One Model Many Scores

 An Interactive Analysis of the Machine Learning Multiverse

-This document is an interactive companion article illustrating a subset of the results from the paper "One Model Many Scores: Preventing Fairness Hacking and Evaluating the Influence of Model Design Decisions" by Jan Simson, Florian Pfisterer and Christoph Kern to be presented at the ACM Conference on Fairness, Accountability, and Transparency 2024 in Rio de Janeiro, Brazil in June 2024.
+This document is an interactive companion article illustrating a subset of the results from the paper "One Model Many Scores: Preventing Fairness Hacking and Evaluating the Influence of Model Design Decisions" by Jan Simson, Florian Pfisterer and Christoph Kern published at the ACM Conference on Fairness, Accountability, and Transparency 2024 in Rio de Janeiro, Brazil in June 2024.

 Introduction